 When I look back on the last 5 years of my life, my phone has spent the majority of that time by my side.
-I would embarrassed to share the amount of hours I have spent mindlessly scrolling through social media.
+I would be embarrassed to share the number of hours I have spent mindlessly scrolling through social media.
 The number of hours is probably in the thousands.

 If your child will soon be old enough to join social media (or already has), I beg of you to please trust the precautions I have shared above.
 And whether or not you choose to allow your child to use social media, I want to give you two action steps that will help them use these platforms safely and a lot less frequently than I did.

 1. Implement parental controls, filters, or accountability (or, all three!).

 Without internet safety nets, what is to stop your child from following temptation and getting swept up in the dangers of the online world?
 My parents have since loosened up on their smartphone and social media rules with my siblings, but they have increased the invisible fences around these platforms: no phones at night, Covenant Eyes Screen Accountability on all devices, and parent controls for all app downloads.